 - a.
-Awnings must be provided where Primary Active Frontages are shown in Figure 7.3.2 Active Frontage and Setback Control Drawing.
+Awnings must be provided where Primary Active Frontages are shown in Figure 7.2.1 Activity Centres Structure Plan and Active Frontage Control Drawing.
 Entry canopies and discontinuous awnings and entry canopies are encouraged elsewhere in the Corridor. - b.
 Awning width is to be 3 m.
-Refer to Figure 7.5.1 below. - c.
+Refer to Figure 7.4.1 - c.
 Provide awnings with a soffit height of 3.6 m above the finished ground floor level.
 On sloping sites, awning soffit height may vary from 3.6 m 4.2 m.
-Refer to Figure 7.5.1 and 7.5.2 below. - d.
+Refer to Figure 4.5.96. - d.
 Awning heights are to be coordinated with adjoining properties. - e.
 Where the topography slopes along the street, awnings are to step to provide a regular height over the footpath.
 Steps in awnings should not exceed 600 mm. - f.
 Stepped awnings must be detailed to provide continuous weather protection. - g.
 Glazing is not permitted in continuous awnings. - h.
 Under awning lighting is to be provided to achieve appropriate luminance levels for pedestrians (Refer to relevant Australian Standards).
 This should be recessed into the soffit of the awning.